Installation

 Downloading

-The standard download method is via the latest qqX release which will have been carefully tested.
+The standard method is to download via the latest qqX release which will have been carefully tested

 - Default Folders for the updater are